-Source: Morningstar; Past performance may not be indicative of future results.
+Source: Morningstar.
+This chart is for illustrative purposes only.
+Past performance may not be indicative of future results.
 There is no assurance these trends will continue.
-The market value of securities fluctuates and you may incur a profit or a loss.
-This analysis does not include transaction costs which would reduce an investor's return.
+The market value of securities fluctuate and you may incur a profit or a loss.
+This analysis does not include transaction costs, which could reduce an investor's return.
 The S&P 500 is an unmanaged index of 500 widely held stocks.
 An investment cannot be made directly in this index.
+Growth of \$10,000 in the S&P 500 1/1/1940 - 12/31/2022.